garricn/MakeRepo/README.md

 1. If the path is `/usr/local/bin/` or similar, `makerepo` can be called from any directory on command line
 1. `makerepo` will ask for the repo name and then add a new repo with that name onto your GitHub profile

+Big giant thanks to [John Sundell](https://github.com/JohnSundell) and [SwiftPlate](https://github.com/JohnSundell/SwiftPlate) for an extremely precious and informative example.

 Enjoy!